ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-react-capacitor/get-data.md

 That code works, but it is horrible:

 - the coordinates are hard coded
-- the method iself knows how to do multiple things, specifically getting the data and unpacking the data
+- the method itself knows how to do multiple things, specifically getting the data and unpacking the data

 Let's clean that up a bit.